-STAFF REPORT BOARD MEETING DATE: June 21, 2022
+STAFF REPORT BOARD MEETING DATE: June 20, 2023

-DATE: June 1, 2022

-TO: Board of County Commissioners

-FROM: Brian Bass, Interim Remediation District Manager,

-Community Services Department, 954-4637, bbass@washoecounty.gov

-THROUGH: Dwayne Smith, P.E., Division Director, Engineering & Capital Projects,

-Community Services Department, 328-2043, desmith@washoecounty.gov

-SUBJECT: Public Hearing and possible action to adopt an ordinance amending Ordinance

-No. 1000 to change the boundaries of District No. 24 (Groundwater

-Remediation);

-AND

-Public Hearing and possible action to adopt an ordinance imposing a fee on the parcels of land in Washoe County, Nevada District No. 24 (Groundwater Remediation) to pay the costs of developing and carrying out a plan for remediation.
+DATE: May 19, 2023 TO: Board of County Commissioners FROM: Brian Bass, Interim Remediation District Manager, Community Services Department, 954-4637, bbass@washoecounty.gov THROUGH: Dwayne Smith, P.E., Division Director, Engineering and Capital Projects Community Services Dept., 328-2043, desmith@washoecounty.gov SUBJECT: Public Hearing and possible action to: (1) adopt an ordinance amending Ordinance No. 1000 to change the boundaries of District No. 24 (Groundwater Remediation); and (2), Public Hearing and possible action to adopt an ordinance imposing a fee on the parcels of land in Washoe County, Nevada District No. 24 (Groundwater Remediation) to pay the costs of developing and carrying out a plan for remediation.
 The Central Truckee Meadows Remediation District was formed in 1997 to address the tetrachloroethene (PCE) contamination of groundwater in the central Truckee Meadows area.
-The District is tasked with remediating PCE contamination and annually updates both the Service Area Boundary and Contaminant Boundary based on continuous analysis and modeling efforts.
+The District is tasked with remediating PCE contamination and annually updates both the Service Area boundary and Contaminant Area boundary based on continuous analysis and modeling efforts.
+There is no impact to the General Fund.
 (All Commission Districts.)